 Service Health Events

-Service Health tracks three types of health events that may impact your resources:
+Service Health tracks four types of health events that may impact your resources:

 - Service issues - Problems in the Azure services that affect you right now.